Shaf8808/PP4-news-site/README.md

 ### User Authentication

-I have utilised Django's preinstalled LoginRequiredMixin within some of my views in order to make sure that any requests to access secure pages by non-authenticated users are denied and redirected to the login page.
+I have utilised Django's preinstalled LoginRequiredMixin within some of my views to make sure that any requests to access secure pages by non-authenticated users are denied and redirected to the login page.

-I have also made use of Django's UserPassesTestMixin in order to limit access based on certain permissions.
+I have also made use of Django's UserPassesTestMixin to limit access based on certain permissions.
 For example,  users can only edit/delete comments for which they are the author and not anyone else's.
 I have also made sure that only the site admin(myself) can add, edit and delete articles, releases and reviews.
 I have done this by using {% if user.is_superuser %}.

 ### Form Validation

-If the user enters any incorrect type of data (such as text in a datefield), enters nothing at all, the form will not be posted and a warning will appear on the page informing the user of the issue.
+If the user enters any incorrect type of data (such as text in a date field) or enters nothing at all, the form will not be posted and a warning will appear on the page informing the user of the issue.

 [Back to top](#table-of-contents)

 ### Database Security

-I have stored the database url as well as my secret key within a hidden env.py file, which is included in my gitignore so any changes made to it will not be pushed to github and be made public.
+I have stored the database URL as well as my secret key within a hidden env.py file, which is included in my gitignore so any changes made to it will not be pushed to Git Hub and be made public.
 I have also used Cross-Site Request Forgery (CSRF) tokens on every form implemented throughout the site.

 ## Features